Some links in this post may be affiliate links

 The fourth possible cause of Silver Monstera yellowing leaves is exposure to direct sunlight if leaves are pale colored and have straw-colored patches.
 Protect the plant from hot direct sunshine.

 If the Silver Monstera leaves turn brown and dry before they fall then high temperature is the cause.
-Ensure the plant is receiving an average warmth with a minimum of 150C.
+Ensure the plant is receiving an average warmth of 18-270C.

 Rotting stems in Silver Monstera is an indication of fungal stem-rot disease which is promoted by high moisture and too little warmth.
 You can save the plant by repotting and keeping the soil dry and warm for a period of time.

 If the soil is too wet, Silver Monstera will respond with leaves weeping at the edges.
-Allow the top 2-3 in. of soil to dry out between waterings and reduce frequency of watering.
+Allow the top 2-3 inches of soil to dry out between waterings and reduce frequency of watering.

 Homeplantsguide.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.